VERNEDCT: Switching to direct current for the energy transition

 Departments + Faculties of the TU Ilmenau

 The conversion of distribution grids to DC technology is a comprehensive socio-technical transformation that is not only technologically feasible, but must also be accepted and supported by the various stakeholder groups involved in the transformation.
 Accordingly, the communicative inclusion of affected stakeholder groups (grid operators, equipment manufacturers, tradesmen, population, etc.) is an important component of the project in order to develop a realistic roadmap for the transformation process.
-In addition to the technical issues, research is also being conducted into the communications measures required by the associated change process.
+In addition to the technical issues, the communication measures required for the associated change process are also being researched.

 Funding sources